LlaveLuis/task_manager/README.md

 from an API REST.

-This project contain 3 branches for deployment: dep-heroku, dep-apache and dep-nginx, all of these oriented to manage specific settings in order to deploy the project in heroku.com, an Apache web server of its own and a Nginx web server of its own, respectively.
+This project contain 3 branches for deployment: dep-heroku, dep-apache and dep-nginx, all of these oriented to manage specific settings for deployment in heroku.com, a personal Apache web server and a personal Nginx web server, respectively.

 Characteristics:
 ----------------
-- Presentation page with sections, which can be navigated by header menu.
+- Main page with sections, which can be accessed through header menu.
 - Login form in header, with Remember me option.
 - Info about users registered by default is provided by modal window.

 Deployment:
 -----------
-Coming soon in heroku.com
+Running version available here: [Task Manager in Heroku](http://task-llave.herokuapp.com/)

 Status:
 -------
-Deployment
+Development